jdpdev/sandlot-basenoball/README.md

-# sandlot-basenoball
+# Sandlot Basenoball
 Entry to the SA GameDev Challege X game jam.
 Placed in the final-round top 12, won side-prize for "Best Use of Cats".

 Major versions of the game are pushed to play at http://dupersaurus.github.io/sandlot-basenoball/.
-Repo can be download to play locally.
+Repo can be downloaded to play locally.

 ####Immediate Tasks
 Game was submitted with code in "just make it work" quality.
 I am beginning a refactoring to improve the codebase, to be followed by changes to the game.